The Bankrate promise

 If you don’t have any aspirational travel goals and simply want to earn some grocery and gas rewards on your spending, the Citi Rewards+ Card does the job.
 For some cardholders, earning $150 to $200 in rewards per year could be all they need to make the card worth it.

-However, if you’ve already got this card, pairing it with a premium Citi travel card — so you can transfer ThankYou points to travel partners — will help you maximize this card’s value.
+However, if you’ve already got this card, pairing it with a premium Citi travel card that lets you transfer ThankYou points to a greater number of travel partners will help maximize this card’s value.